Alfalfa: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Alfalfa is traditionally used for its richness in minerals and trace elements: calcium, silica, iron, phosphorus as well as copper, zinc, and selenium.
+Alfalfa has traditionally been used for its richness in minerals and trace elements: calcium, silica, iron, phosphorus as well as copper, zinc and selenium.
 Manganese is found in relatively high concentrations in alfalfa.

 Usages associés